Anakes

 Anakes were deities worshipped in Attica and Argos.
 The word is a title which means lords or kings, for they were the sons of Zeus (and were also known as Dioscuri).
-Some have associated the Anake(s) cult with worship of the goddess Helen.
-It is also possible that the name refers to three specific gods, but evidence for this is faint.
+Some have associated the Anakes cult with worship of the goddess Helen.
+It is also possible that the name refers to three specific gods, but evidence for this is lacking.